 Three years ago, we were in Sardinia visiting family.
 Before leaving on the trip, I had been on the Paleo diet for some time.
 Touted for its anti-inflammatory properties, and its straightforward eat this but don’t eat that approach, it seemed simple enough.
-Before that, I was doing grain-free and before that gluten-free.
+Before that, I was doing grain-free, and before that, gluten-free.
 I was on a quest to feel my very best physically and mentally.
-I was dealing with some health issues and believed very strongly that through diet, I could heal myself.
+I was dealing with some health issues and believed very strongly that I could heal myself through diet.
 I’ve always believed in the power of food.
 I still do.

 I almost had a meltdown at the table reading the menu.
-There was all this beautiful food on it that I couldn’t eat – all the gluten-laden pastas, pizza, and bread.
-But then there were all the amazing cheeses and of course, being on the sea, tons and tons of shellfish, my favorite.
+There was all this beautiful food on it that I couldn’t eat – all the gluten-laden pasta, pizza, and bread.
+But then there were all the amazing cheeses and, of course, being on the sea, tons and tons of shellfish, my favorite.

-In that moment I realized I was the one who was making myself miserable.
+At that moment, I realized I was the one who was making myself miserable.
 Most people would have ordered the mussels without a care in the world.
-But not me, I had to be perfect; I had to follow the rules at all costs.
+But not me.
+I had to be perfect; I had to follow the rules at all costs.

 No Guilt, No Shame

-Since that time my relationship with food really changed.
-I also realized what a powerful effect the island of Sardinia held in my heart.
+Since that time, my relationship with food really changed.
+I also realized what a powerful effect the island of Sardinia held on my heart.
 I stopped worrying about being perfect all the time with my choices and focused more on enjoying whatever I was eating.
 I started acting like an Italian.
 Being in Italy does that to you.
-Italians love to eat good food and they do every day.
+Italians love to eat good food, and they do it every day.
 It is a given.
 They enjoy their food.
 When they eat, they eat with gusto; there is no shyness or shame involved.
-I’ve heard Italians say they don’t like certain foods, or maybe have a hard time digesting something, but I’ve rarely heard them talking about diets.
+I’ve heard Italians say they don’t like certain foods or maybe have a hard time digesting something, but I’ve rarely heard them talking about diets.

 Since moving to Sardinia, what I have found so interesting is that there is no guilt-based food advertising here.
 There is no marketing to special diets.
-There are special foods for medical conditions (lactose intolerance, sugar-free for diabetics and gluten-free for celiac and gluten allergies) and you can find those special foods at the pharmacy.
-Most people are of the opinion that you wouldn’t want to deprive yourself of those things (cheese, bread, pasta, sugar) unless you really had to, and in turn, people who have to be on those diets are not shamed either as they often are in the states.
-They are not ridiculed for “making up stories”.
+There are special foods for medical conditions (lactose intolerance, sugar-free for diabetics, and gluten-free for celiac and gluten allergies), and you can find those special foods at the pharmacy.
+Most people believe that you wouldn’t want to deprive yourself of those things (cheese, bread, pasta, sugar) unless you really had to, and in turn, people who have to be on those diets are not shamed either as they often are in the states.
+They are not ridiculed for “making up stories.”
 It is not seen as a fad here because it is still rare to find people who eliminate whole food groups from their diet in the name of health.

 Eat Fresh and Local

 Italy has a rich and strong food culture, they founded the Slow Food Movement after all, and Italians are devoted to Italian food, especially their own local, regional diets, and for good reason.
 Italy was not Italy until 1861.
-Until then it was a bunch of city-states, all with their own histories, art, culture, and foods.
-It was their identity, and for the most part still is today.
-People eat what is available in their regions, and fiercely hold onto all their traditions.
+Until then, it was a bunch of city-states, all with their own histories, art, culture, and foods.
+It was their identity, and for the most part, still is today.
+People eat what is available in their regions and fiercely hold onto all their traditions.
 Regional foods are still a big thing here.
-Cuisine changes, even drastically from region to region.
+The cuisine changes, even drastically from region to region.
 Regional dishes use local ingredients and recipes.
 Bloomberg named Italy Healthiest Country in the World in 2017, so they are definitely onto something.